-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-larbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules activities to make a substantial contribution to an environmental objective.
+Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-larbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management rules directly enable other activities to make a substantial contribution to an environmental objective.